Thirumalai23013035/4.Execution_of_NetworkCommends/README.md

+# 4. EXECUTION OF NETWORK COMMANDS
+# Name: THIRUMALAI V
-# 4.Execution_of_NetworkCommands
+# Reg. no: 21222223040229
+## Aim :
-## AIM :Use of Network commands in Real Time environment
+Use of Network commands in Real Time environment.
-Name : THIRUMALAI V

-Register Number : 212223040229
-## Software : Command Prompt And Network Protocol Analyzer
+## Software :
+Command Prompt And Network Protocol Analyzer
+## Procedure:
-## Procedure: To do this EXPERIMENT- follows these steps:
+To do this EXPERIMENT- follows these steps:
 <BR>
 In this EXPERIMENT- students have to understand basic networking commands e.g cpdump, netstat, ifconfig, nslookup ,traceroute and also Capture ping and traceroute PDUs using a network protocol analyzer
 <BR>